 SEE: Learn how to successfully use ChatGPT.

-Three alternatives to Bard that can access current internet content and are worth exploring are:
+Four alternatives to Gemini that can access current internet content and are worth exploring are:

 - Microsoft Copilot (formerly Bing Chat and Bing Chat Enterprise): Available free with a Microsoft account.

 - ChatGPT: ChatGPT Plus (available for $20 per month) and Enterprise accounts may access the internet as of late September 2023.